Asian stock markets sink as traders watch Europe virus cases

-BEIJING (AP) — Asian stock markets sank Friday as traders watched a surge in coronavirus cases in Europe and anti-disease controls that threaten to disrupt trade and travel.
+BEIJING (AP) — Asian stock markets sank Friday after some European countries tightened curbs on travel and business following a surge in coronavirus infections and South Africa reported a new variant.

 Shanghai, Tokyo, Hong Kong and Sydney declined.
 U.S. markets were closed Thursday for a holiday.

 Austria imposed a nationwide 10-day lockdown after its daily virus deaths tripled, while Italy imposed curbs on activity by unvaccinated people.
 The U.S. government advised Americans to avoid Germany and Denmark.
-Morocco suspended flights from France after its daily new cases spiked above 30,000.
+Scientists in South Africa said a new variant was spreading among young people in its most populous province.

-“Traders will be closely monitoring the situation with the new COVID wave across Europe,” said Anderson Alves of ActivTrades in a report.
-Alves said curbs imposed by China that limit access for shipping crews are “prolonging a crisis" in global trade.
+“Investors are likely to shoot first and ask questions later until more is known,” Jeffrey Halley of Oanda said in a report.

 Wall Street's benchmark S&P 500 closed up 0.2% on Wednesday.
 U.S. markets are due to reopen Friday for a shortened trading session.

-Investors are more cautious after Federal Reserve officials said in notes from their October meeting released this week they foresaw the possibility of responding to higher inflation by raising rates sooner than previously planned.
+Investors already were more cautious after Federal Reserve officials said in notes from their October meeting released this week they foresaw the possibility of responding to higher inflation by raising rates sooner than previously planned.

 Financial markets had been encouraged by strong U.S. corporate earnings and signs the global economy was rebounding from last year's history-making decline in activity due to the pandemic.
 Stock prices have been boosted by easy credit and other measures rolled out by the Fed and other central banks.